FrancescoRisso/Muse-Book/server/APIs.md

 -   Access Constraints:
     -   user is logged in
 -   Additional Constraints:
-    -   return 404 if `book` does not exist
+    -   return 404 if the user does not have `book` in their library
-    -   return 401 if the user does not have `book` in their library
+	-	return 401 if `book` is owned by the user

 ## Book management